 Instead, you include habits and activities in your daily routine that work for you and for your family.
 Perhaps you even include a moment of quiet as part of the routine for yourself!

-How to Start a Daily Family Routine
+How to Start a Daily Routine for Kids

 First, start by brainstorming a list of all of the things that happen for each member of your family on a daily basis.
 Start with yourself first — what do you need to do on a daily basis?
 And this list shouldn’t just include all of your “should dos,” be sure to include things you like to do.
 And also healthy habits like 15 minutes of sunshine, exercise, and quiet time for yourself.

-- Wake-up shower and get ready
+- Wake up, shower, and get ready

 - Spend 15 minutes meditating or quietly with yourself before the kids get up